 The headmaster also used a few of us to pick the soft fruit in his adjoining garden.
 I shared my violin lessons with the headmaster's older son in a studio/hut in my garden.

-The top class was a male teacher who used to read us poetry - The ice man cometh, and Romance, about far flung lands and volcanoes...I always have loved those poems.
+The top class was taught by a male teacher who used to read us poetry - The Ice Man Cometh, and Romance, about far flung lands and volcanoes...I always have loved those poems.

 We did have practices from old papers for the 11plus.
-It was a big thing in the village - most parents worked in the boot and shoe factories, but to "pass the scholarship" was a big thing, and things like bicycles were promised.
+Most parents worked in the boot and shoe factories, but to "pass the scholarship" was a big thing, and things like bicycles were promised.
 My parents just said, do your best.
 I think all my class passed, and some from a parallel class.